todar/VBA-Style-Guide/README.md

   <a name="descriptive--comment"></a><a name="4.3"></a>
   - [4.3](#descriptive--comment) Notes should be clear and full sentences.
 Explain anything that doesn't immediately make sense from the code.
     ```vb
-    'Need to check to make sure there are records to pull from.
+    ' Need to check to make sure there are records to pull from.
     If rs.BOF Or rs.EOF Then
         Exit Function
     End If